bosun-monitor/bosun/docs/system_configuration.md

 Optional key defining the sending of client's name `bosun` to Redis.
 Defaults to true.
 If you use Netflix/dynomite then RedisClentSetName must be set to false.

+#### RedisSentinels
+The redis sentinels list.
+Redis sentinel list will be used only if parameter `RedisMasterName` was set as well

+#### RedisMasterName
+The redis master name within sentinel.
+If it is set bosun will use sentinel to receive information about cuurrent redis master.

 #### LedisDir
 Directory in which ledis will store data.
 Default: `LedisDir = "ledis_data"`